AvitalAmikam/hw05ComputerGraphics/README.md

 - Avital Amikam, id 313589848
 - Roni Salama, id 318224516

-## How to Run the Project
+### How to Run the Project

-1.Clone this repository to your local machine
+1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
-2. Ensure you have Node.js installed (you can download it from: https://nodejs.org/)
+3. Ensure you have Node.js installed (you can download it from: [https://nodejs.org](https://nodejs.org))
-3. Install dependencies: npm install
+4. Install dependencies: `npm install`
-4. Start the local web server from the project root: node index.js
+5. Start the local web server from the project root: `node index.js`
-5. Open your browser and navigate to: http://localhost:8000
+6. Open your browser and navigate to: [http://localhost:8000](http://localhost:8000)

 ## Files Included
 - index.html – entry point for the project